 Even in this new world where “not knowing” is no longer an acceptable excuse, companies and agencies are still operating in silos.
 They are still using manual processes and point-in-time tools, such as Third Party Risk Management (TPRM), Supply Chain Risk Management (SCRM), spreadsheets, and surveys.
 These all fail to map, monitor, and model extended supply chains, capabilities without which you cannot reduce risk, avoid disruptions, and achieve dramatically superior resilience.

-TPRM Is Too Limited in Scope for Modern Business Continuity and Operational Resilience
+TPRM Vendors Are Too Limited in Scope for Modern Business Continuity and Operational Resilience

 Building on existing vendor risk management and supplier risk management tools, TPRM attempts to broaden the focus beyond just vendors and suppliers to include all kinds of third parties.
 For TPRM vendors, this allows them to expand their market from manufacturing companies to all commercial entities.
 Most are point solutions, but the big Supplier Relationship Management (SRM) and Supply Chain Management (SCM) vendors have rolled out TPRM modules.